Juansero29/SFDScripts/CONTRIBUTING.md

 **For the moment no unit test are done in this repo.**

 This sucks, but that's how it is for the moment, I haven't got the time to include them.
 Maybe in the future it will also be necessary to include a unit test to show that the feature/bug you solved, is actually solved.
+Or, if you're kind enough, you can start adding Unit Tests with a PR!